1MANARMY/web_crawl_scraper/README.md

 # web_crawl_scraper
 A simple web crawler built with Python, I have also added a feature to scrape data based off of the stock tickers that you enter.
 This will be part of a 3 day challenge.
-Adding front end interface, database, and finalizing with code cleanup..
+Adding front end interface at www.encapdio.com/pyscraper.php, database, and finalizing with code cleanup..

 Author: Edwin Carrasquillo <ecarra7979@gmail.com>
 Version: 1.0.0